nlabrador/WetWalk/README.md

 # WetWalk
-WetWalk PHP Library that parses PHP files and transforms into a "dry-run" (echo) mode
+WetWalk PHP Command-line tool that parses PHP files and transforms into a "dry-run" (echo) mode